 - Gathering customer insight is perceived to slow down product delivery

-While this is unfortunate for these teams, the good news is that organisations still care about being customer-centric.
+While this is unfortunate for these teams, the good news is that organizations still care about being customer-centric.
 CX teams who can pivot quickly and show ROI will prosper.
-They can even become leaders within their organisation, according to Forrester.
+They can even become leaders within their organization, according to Forrester.